Encarnación de Díaz: The town

 The government of the municipality has been promoting the cemetery as a tourist attraction in conjunction with the Las Ánimas de la Encarnación museum.
 The state Secretary of Tourism invested three million pesos to open the mummy museum, the second of its type in Mexico, opening in 2003.
-The museum is dedicated not only the mummies but also to the history of the cemetery as well as the region's funeral rites in general from the pre Hispanic period to the present.
+The museum is dedicated not only to the mummies but also to the history of the cemetery as well as the region's funeral rites in general from the pre Hispanic period to the present.

 Prior to the museum, the mummies long laid in storage and only talked about locally and among cemetery workers.
 In the early 2000s, they attracted the attention of local and state authorities as a possible tourist attraction.
 The twenty-four on display are only a few of the hundreds which were found since the cemetery was constructed in the 19th century.
 Many of these corpses are identified.
-One of which is of a prostitute named Lorenza and who was killed by a lover during a family conflict.
+One of these is of a prostitute named Lorenza, who was killed by a lover during a family conflict.
 Another is the body of Pedro Ramos, also known as Pedro Libres.
 In life, he earned a living hunting rabbit and was killed when he found a stash of colonial era gold.
 His clothing is the basis for the uniforms of the museum staff.

 The museum contains five halls, pre-Hispanic, a crypt room which contains most of the mummies as well as an image of Our Lady of Solitude, one temporary exhibit hall called the Calaveras del Montón and two halls dedicated to religious objects, especially those connected to death.
 One of these is a coffin from 1860, which was built for the body of a young person between ten and fifteen years of age.
 In the latter halls, there are a number of mummies which have been separated for their unusual state of conservation.
 One of these is nicknamed Santanás, who mummified over twenty years.
 One of the temporary exhibits was called "La Muerte Chiquita", consisting of photographs from an era when it was customary to record children on their deathbeds.
 Another was called "Claro Oscuro" consisting of photographs of cemeteries in Mexico.

 The Jesús, María y José Sanctuary was built between 1865 and 1881 to fulfil a promise made by Father Juan C. Parga.
 The structure is an eclectic mix of styles with Neogothic dominating.
 The facade has two towers similar to those of the Guadalajara Cathedral.
 The main portal has two levels with pilasters and arches.
 The layout is that of a Greek cross with one circular nave covered by a large cupola lined by nerves and windows.
 The interior contains five Neogothic altars with the main one containing an image of the Holy Family.